 Translation Topics | Presentations Blog | FAQ | Japanese

 |Home > Translation Topics > It's 2am.
 Do you know where your documents are?|

 It's 2am.
 Do you know where your documents are?

 This scenario happens daily.
-It is highly unlikely that the final consumer of the translation even vaguely suspects that the work might have been given to a translator unknown even to the translation agency before (and often after, if subcontracting is involved) the job was sent out and working in a country completely unknowable to their client.
+It is highly unlikely that the final consumer of the translation even vaguely suspects that the work might have been given to a translator unknown even to the translation agency before (and sometimes after, if subcontracting is involved) the job was sent out to the translator and working in a country completely unknowable to their client.
 Should you need to care about from where that translation broker is purchasing the translations they sell you?
 Yes, we think, for a number of good reasons.